Noble polyhedron: Generating other noble polyhedra

 In 2008, Robert Webb discovered a new noble polyhedron, a faceting of the snub cube.
 This was the first new class of noble polyhedra (with chiral octahedral symmetry) to be discovered since Brückner's work over a century before.

 In 2020, Ulrich Mikloweit generated 52 noble polyhedra by extending isohedral facetings of uniform polyhedra, of which 24 were already described by Brückner and 19 were entirely new.

+In 2026, Connor Hill received the top prize in the 2026 Regeneron Talent Search for a computational proof that all noble polyhedra consist of two infinite families and 146 additional instances.